isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2015-07-03-singapore-s-submission-to-the-united-nations-framework-convention-on-climate-change-(unfccc).md

 date: 2015-07-03
 permalink: /media-centre/press-releases/singapore-s-submission-to-the-united-nations-framework-convention-on-climate-change-(unfccc)
 ---
-[Appendix I](/files/appendix-i-singapore's-indc.pdf)_Singapore intends to reduce its Emissions Intensity by 36% from 2005 levels by 2030, and stabilise emissions with the aim of peaking around 2030_
+_Singapore intends to reduce its Emissions Intensity by 36% from 2005 levels by 2030, and stabilise emissions with the aim of peaking around 2030_

 Singapore has submitted its Intended Nationally Determined Contribution (INDC) to the United Nations Framework Convention on Climate Change (UNFCCC) Secretariat (see Appendix I).
 This takes into account the UNFCCC request for Parties to submit their INDCs “well in advance” of the annual Conference of Parties (COP) in Paris in December 2015 so as to facilitate the development of a new global climate agreement for the post-2020 period.